davebraze/david-braze/content/home/about.md

 +++

-I am a research and consultant in the areas of language, literacy, and cognition, and their application to education.
+I am a researcher and consultant in the areas of language, literacy, and cognition, and their application to education.
 I have wide experience with behavioral and neurocognitive methods, including standardized cognitive and language assessments, neuroimaging, and eye-tracking.

 I bring extensive experience to the table, ranging over program development, project management, grant writing, research design, data